watem-sedem/rfactor/docs/get-started.rst

 -  KMI\_6434\_2004.txt
 -  ...

-The content of each of this file is a **non-zero** rainfall timeseries (no header, space delimited):
+The content of each of these files is a **non-zero** rainfall timeseries (no header, space delimited):

 ::